Inspiration comes out of the words of success and hard-earned success is always worth sharing!

-Ans – I was sure about one thing that CSIR UGC NET is most important for me because I had a great desire to do research from a well-known university and for that NET JRF is important.
+Ans – I was sure about one thing CSIR NET is most important for me because I had a great desire to do research from a well-known university and for that NET JRF is important.

 Being from a weak financial background, I had to face many problems during my studies.
 So, here I would like to share a piece of advice to all those who face the same problem.
 Having a JRF means you will get the stipend that is going to help you a lot.
 It covers all your expenses like Books, Travel, Printing, Electronic goods, and Chemicals etc.

 So, there will be no need to take money from your home.
 You will be able to manage all your needs by yourself that everyone wants.
 So that was all which inspired me and encouraged me to crack that exam.

 Download Free CSIR NET Material for All Subjects